stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Dr. Willett, who refuses to date the madness of Charles Ward as far back as even this, is cautious in attempting to explain these horrors.
-He has, he declares, certain theories of his own; and limits his positive statements to a peculiar kind of negation. &ldquo;I will not,&rdquo; he says, &ldquo;state who or what I believe perpetrated these attacks and murders, but I will declare that Charles Ward was innocent of them.
+He has, he declares, certain theories of his own; and limits his positive statements to a peculiar kind of negation.
+"I will not, " he says,  "state who or what I believe perpetrated these attacks and murders, but I will declare that Charles Ward was innocent of them.
 I have reason to be sure he was ignorant of the taste of blood, as indeed his continued anaemic decline and increasing pallor prove better than any verbal argument.
 Ward meddled with terrible things, but he has paid for it, and he was never a monster or a villain.
-As for now&mdash;I don&rsquo;t like to think.
-A change came, and I&rsquo;m content to believe that the old Charles Ward died with it.
-His soul did, anyhow, for that mad flesh that vanished from Waite&rsquo;s hospital had another.&rdquo;
+As for now--I don't like to think.
+A change came, and I'm content to believe that the old Charles Ward died with it.
+His soul did, anyhow, for that mad flesh that vanished from Waite's hospital had another. "

   Willett speaks with authority, for he was often at the Ward home attending Mrs.
 Ward, whose nerves had begun to snap under the strain.
 Her nocturnal listening had bred some morbid